CentreForDigitalHumanities/I-analyzer/backend/corpora/parliament/readme.md

 - Define the index name and data directory from config.
 - Add an (open license) image of the parliament in `./images/`.
 - Define `es_settings` property.
 Import `PP_ES_SETTINGS` from config, and add language-specific analyzers.
 Include an analyzer `stopwords` and `stemmer`.
 - Check which of the fields in `field_defaults.py` contain information that is present in your source files.
 For each, make a new instance using the default function.
 Define the extractor.
-If needed, you can overwrite other properties.
-Do not overwrite `name` or `display_name`.
+If needed, you can override other properties.
+Do not override `name` or `display_name`.
 See below for more documentation on specific fields.
 - If your source files contain relevant information that is not an existing field, add it in `field_defaults.py`, leaving out the extractor.
 Then define it in your class as desired.
 Make sure to add proper documentation for your field.
 - Define the `fields` property in `__init__(self)`.